AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 **Permissions required:**  `Can Edit`, `Owner`, or administrator permissions on an asset.

-Assets Essentials allows you to set status on assets available in the repository.
+Assets view allows you to set status on assets available in the repository.
 Set an asset status to better govern and manage downstream consumption of digital assets.

 You can set the following status on assets: